 The Board of Directors is ELM’s volunteer governing body.
 There are 12 members, four of whom are officers (Co-chairs (2), Secretary, and Treasurer).
 Board members serve three-year terms.
 The Board of Directors meets by video chat 5-6 times per year and in person twice each year.
 Board member terms begin and end on March 1.
 We are always interested in knowing about people who are passionate about ELM and who would like to enrich an organizational culture rooted in faith, grounded in radical love and hospitality, clear with purpose, dependent on collaboration, and transparent in motives.
 We celebrate difference and delight in the strength of diverse perspectives.
-If you would like to learn more about serving on the ELM Board of Directors, please contact Amanda at firstname.lastname@example.org.
+If you would like to learn more about serving on the ELM Board of Directors, please contact firstname.lastname@example.org.

 Board of Directors

 Co-Chair – Margarette (she/her/hers) is a proud queer Iranian-American in her final year of seminary and is currently serving as vicar at St. Paul Lutheran Church in Oakland, CA. Before answering the call to ministry, she worked as a pediatric social worker in NY.
 She lives in the East Bay with her spouse, daughter, and pup.
 She’s an avid crocheter and loves to read queer graphic novels.

 Co-Chair – Pastor Mike Wilker recently accepted a call to serve as Senior Pastor at First Lutheran Church in Decorah, IA.
 Mike has previously served on the ELM Board of Directors, most recently serving two consecutive terms from 2012 – 2018, as well as ELM’s predecessor bodies LLGM and the Extraordinary Candidacy Project.